 Many call entrepreneurs “fearless,” however we like to think of them more as confident.
 Being an entrepreneur and starting your own company may seem risky, but if done correctly, it becomes a calculated risk.
 Confidence is a big part of the entrepreneurial mindset because people with this mindset believe in themselves and their ideas.
 Learn how to portray self-confidence and before you know it you will begin to doubt yourself less.

 Part of having an entrepreneur mindset is constantly learning.
 Entrepreneurs thrive on staying one step ahead of everyone else and to do so they are life-long learners.
 They read or listen to books, watch Ted Talks, listen to podcasts and do whatever they can to stay educated and keep learning.
 Most of them believe they can develop their talents and abilities and have a growth mindset.
-Read about what a growth mindset is and how you can develop it.
+Read our article about what a growth mindset is and how you can develop it.

 Entrepreneurs are always coming up with “the next big thing.”
 They are innovative and use technology to advance their ideas.
 Having an entrepreneurial mindset also means understanding that innovation is a never-ending process.
 Entrepreneurs adapt to changes in the industry, consumer behavior and the economy.
 They continuously improve their products and businesses to always stay one step ahead of competitors.
 Try to be more observant of what people want and how you can adapt your products and business to meet their changing needs.